Research ethics FAQs

 Information about courses is available on the Integrity and ethics training page.
 Research integrity training is compulsory for all University research staff and research students.
 The introductory core course, and the module on research involving human participants, are compulsory for all University of Oxford research students (either on graduate taught courses or taking research degrees).
 It is also available to all University staff and students who are interested in undertaking more detailed training in this area.
 The refresher course is more suitable for experienced University of Oxford researchers (for example, postdoctoral researchers or established academic staff).

-In general, if the data is not NHS data, has been previously collected, and cannot be traced back to identifiable individuals, you need not obtain ethical approval.
+In general, if the data is not NHS data, has been previously collected, and cannot be traced back to identifiable individuals, you need not obtain ethics approval.
 This means projects using existing data from a census, for example, do not need approval.
 If it’s possible to identify individuals from the data, for example by using a key, then ethics approval must be obtained.

-Where researchers identify a target population and hold any identifying information about them (for example an email address) in order to administer a research procedure (for example sending a link to a web survey platform), the research must obtain ethical approval, even if the datasets collected from that procedure cannot be linked back to individuals, because the individuals are involved as research participants.
+Where researchers identify a target population and hold any identifying information about them (for example an email address) in order to administer a research procedure (for example sending a link to a web survey platform), the researcher must obtain ethics approval, even if the datasets collected from that procedure cannot be linked back to individuals, because the individuals are involved as research participants.
 Refer also to the Compliance team's guidance on mailing lists and CUREC’s Best practice guidance 06 on internet-mediated research:

 Yes.
 Observation may seem more intrusive to the people being observed than to the observer and does still count as research involving human participants.
 Sometimes observation can pose more complex ethical questions, for example if individuals will be identifiable from the data that is collected, the observation is of at risk groups or observation of harmful or illegal activity.